jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-17-parallel-processing-on-single-machine-2/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 series:
   - Parallel processing on single machine
 categories:
   - Data Analysis
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: Part III that demonstrates how to implement parallem processing on single machine in R
+description: Loop in parallel on one machine in R with the foreach and doParallel packages, with the iterators package covered for writing the loop itself.
 ---

 In the [previous article](/blog/2015-03-14-parallel-processing-on-single-machine-1), parallel processing on a single machine using the **snow** and **parallel** packages are introduced.
 The four functions are an extension of `lapply()` with an additional argument that specifies a cluster object.
 In spite of their effectiveness and ease of use, there may be cases where creating a function that can be sent into clusters is not easy or looping may be more natural.
 In this article, another way of implementing parallel processing on a single machine is introduced using the **foreach** and **doParallel** packages where clusters are created by the **parallel** package.
 Finally the **iterators** package is briefly covered as it can facilitate writing a loop.
 The examples here are largely based on the individual packages' vignettes and further details can be found there.